-October is upon us and you know what that means…
+October is finally upon us and you know what that means…

-Though this miniature-packed horror game is still on preorder, it’s expected to arrive during October—just in time for Halloween!
 Atmospheric and deeply thematic, this semi-cooperative board game places you as a crew member on a spaceship infested with grotesque, hostile aliens.
 Great, nothing like hostile aliens to make Halloween more fitting!

 In the vein of survival horror videogames or film classic Alien, playing Nemesis Lockdown (the first Standalone Expansion for the amazing first game Nemesis) fills you with tension and distrust as you perch on the edge of your seat, fearful an alien might ambush you out of the shadows.
 But are the aliens really the ones you should be worrying about?
 Each person will play as a unique character with their own skills, equipment and most crucially, a secret objective.
 Does your best friend really want you to get out of this ship alive?
 Or have they been plotting to leave you to die to an alien this whole time?
 With new expansion and even a Dr Who Spinoff, you'll be playing this until next Halloween!

 You’ve heard of stage presence—this game has table presence.
 With its variety of intricately detailed miniatures and its dark, shadowy board, just setting up this game will give you chills.
 (Even looking at the box makes me uneasy but I’m a baby).

-Dim the lights, bust out the fog machine and be ready to star in your own Alien movie, because Nemesis is tension in a box - click here to view this game!
+Dim the lights, bust out the fog machine and be ready to star in your own Alien movie, because Nemesis Lockdown is tension in a box - click here to view this game!

 2) Arkham Horror: The Card Game

-With a blend of role-playing and traditional card games, you will take on the role of a character in the town of Arkham.
-Encounter terrifying Lovecraftian mysteries while you play to the strengths of your unique character while grappling with their inner flaws.
-Thanks to its countless expansions and packs, this infinitely replayable game has the potential to be a core piece in your collection, for monsters and madness all year-round.
+With a blend of role-playing and traditional card games, you will take on the role of an investigator in the mysterious town of Arkham.
+Encounter terrifying Lovecraftian mysteries (Think Cthulhu and crazier!) while you play to the strengths of your unique character while grappling with their inner flaws.
+Thanks to its countless expansions and packs, this infinitely replayable game has the potential to be a core piece in your collection, for monsters and madness that you can play all year round!

 3) Betrayal at the House on the Hill

 Are you missing haunted houses because they keep being demolished?
-Well, I’ve got a house for you—except it’s a board game...and it also comes with betrayal.
-Players take on the role of one of six possible characters and explore a haunted mansion, full of ghosts and dark omens, until one of the group secretly betrays everyone.
+Well, I’ve got a house for you—except it’s actually a board game...and it also comes with a side of betrayal - tasty!
+Players take on the role of one of six possible characters and explore a haunted mansion, full of 👻ghosts👻 and dark omens, until one of the group secretly betrays everyone.
 (It's normally the people we don't think it is......but then we know it's them......but when it's not, it just makes the game way more trickier!)

 Before Betrayal at the House on the Hill even begins, players will get to design their own haunted mansion using room tiles or build them from scenarios in the book, meaning each game, you and your friends (or family, it's Halloween in the end) will explore a totally new spooky lay-out.

 If you can get past its mouthful of a title, Betrayal at the House on the Hill is lighter than our previous two entries, while still retaining that spooky atmosphere.
 Accommodating 3-6 players at a runtime of around one hour (bit longer for first playthrough), this is the perfect Halloween board game for your more reluctant players—or anyone looking for something simpler, but just as spooky - click here to view this spooktacular game!

 In summary, if you’re looking for...

 A thematic experience full of tension?
-Nemesis.
-(It’s worth the wait!)
+Nemesis Lockdown.

-A card game?
+A card game with tons of twists?
 Arkham Horror: The Card Game

 A thematic experience that doesn’t take 3 hours?
 Betrayal at the House on the Hill.

 And there we have it!
-Our top 5 horror board games for your at-home Halloween!
+Our top 5 horror board games for Halloween!
 What do you think?
 Did we miss anything?
 Count how many times I reference those tasty Lattes?
 Let us know in the comments below!